 The Alternative Breaks Program (ABP) provides students with opportunities for social justice immersion in communities across the United States and abroad.
 Currently, the program supports more than 25 trips that examine a diverse set of social justice issues ranging from poverty to prison reform.
 All participants serve under the guidance of the five ABP pillars: justice immersion, cultural immersion, service, reflection, and substance-free fun.
 ABP fosters lasting commitments to social justice and strives to build long-term relationships with community partners.

 Georgetown DC Reads is a tutoring, mentoring and advocacy program for 1st through 5th grade students who are a grade level or more behind in their literacy skills.
 This program began in 1997 as the University’s response to the passage of the America Reads Act, a literacy initiative established to improve reading proficiency for all elementary students by engaging college students as volunteer and Federal Work Study-funded tutors.
-Over twenty student coordinators lead the program through which over 200 Georgetown students each semester have weekly tutoring commitments at elementary schools and community centers in Ward 7.
+Sixteen student coordinators lead the program through which over 200 Georgetown students each semester have weekly tutoring commitments at elementary schools and community centers east of the Anacostia River.

 First-Year Orientation to Community Involvement (FOCI) is an intensive pre-orientation program for incoming first-year students.
 FOCI serves as an introduction to community service, volunteering, activism, and social justice issues in the Washington, DC community.
 FOCI participants (called "focians") actively engage in community service; discover and reflect on the diverse populations, perspectives, and roles in the Georgetown and Washington, DC communities; develop their capacity for leadership; and become part of a community committed to personal growth through service and reflection at the beginning of their undergraduate careers.
 FOCI is led by two student captains and 14 student leaders.

-STEM Afterschool is a project-based science enrichment program for 2nd and 3rd grade students at public schools in DC.
+STEM Afterschool is a project-based science enrichment program for 2nd and 3rd grade students at public schools in DC's Ward 7.
 It aims to increase students’ interest in and engagement with STEM topics, expand students’ awareness of STEM careers, and improve students’ academic performance in science and math coursework.

 CSJ grants access to benefits to over 35 student organizations that work in local, national, and global communities.
 Student organizations are overseen by the CSJ Advisory Board for Student Organizations (ABSO), a group of student leaders who facilitate and provide resources to student-led social justice, service, and advocacy student organizations at Georgetown University.

 The Summer Institute for Teaching and Learning (SITL) is an eight-week summer program open to undergraduate and graduate students who are looking for a meaningful experience engaging in educational issues by working in a classroom setting.
 Georgetown students spend three weeks in intensive training, and five weeks co-teaching.
-SITL partners with DC Public Schools’ summer school, community centers, and other nonprofit organizations to reduce summer learning loss and provide academic enrichment opportunities to underserved youth.
+SITL partners with DC Public Schools’ Ward 7 summer school to reduce summer learning loss and provide academic enrichment opportunities to underserved youth.